 While only about 1% of all murders nationally, mass killings still happen frequently.
-The FBI counted 172 cases of mass killings between 2006 and 2011.
-That does not include some large states such as Florida, for example.
-Poor reporting by police agencies to the FBI also means some mass killings were left out, while others that don’t meet the standard were included.
+The FBI data do not include some large states such as Florida, for example.
+Poor reporting by police agencies to the FBI also means some mass killings were left out, while others that don't meet the standard were included.

-Erroneous and excluded cases leave FBI data with a
+Erroneous and excluded cases from 2006 to 2014 leave FBI data with a

 Breakups, estrangements and family arguments make up the majority of cases, though unrelated victims may be caught in the crossfire.